-I think many people think that a restrictive diet, such as a low histamine diet, is bland, boring and lacking in flavour.
+I think many people think that a restrictive diet, such as a low histamine diet, is bland, boring and lacking in flavor.
 Yet there are so many lovely low histamine herbs and spices to enjoy and that will make all your meals extra tasty.

 So let's talk about herbs and spices that score 0 on that list, and a few that score 1, and then I've got lots of recipes that make the most of them to enjoy for breakfast, lunch and dinner (and some sweet treats as well, of course!).